Skip to main content

 Perform an iOS Build

-Since Bitbucket treats each step as standalone, we'll be installing the Cloud CLI during each step (should take < 1 second) with the following command: - curl -fsSL https://ionic.io/get-ionic-cloud-cli | bash.
+Since Bitbucket treats each step as standalone, we'll be installing the Appflow CLI during each step (should take < 1 second) with the following command: - curl -fsSL https://ionic.io/get-appflow-cli | bash.

 After that we added a multiline Step that does a few different things.
-The primary part of this command is ionic-cloud build ios app-store --app-id AppIdEx123abc --commit $BITBUCKET_COMMIT --signing-cert "TestFlight" --ipa-name "app.ipa" --json --token $IONIC_TOKEN which actually performed the build.
+The primary part of this command is appflow build ios app-store --app-id AppIdEx123abc --commit $BITBUCKET_COMMIT --signing-cert "TestFlight" --ipa-name "app.ipa" --json --token $IONIC_TOKEN which actually performed the build.

 We included | jq -r '.buildId' after that to parse the Build ID from Appflow out of the responses JSON, so that we can store it.